jrborras/image_processor/README.md

 ### docker-compose.yml

-The `docker-compose.yml` file defines the `mqtt-client` service, which runs the `app.py` in a container.
-The `.env` file is used to configure the MQTT connection.
+The `docker-compose.yml` file defines the `image-processor` service, which runs the `process_images.py` in a container.

 ```yaml
 version: "3.9"